top of page

 5) OVER THE NET

 You are not allowed to reach over the net to attack the ball, however, there are actually quite a few exceptions to this rule.
-You are allowed to reach over the net to play the ball if the opposition have you used their 3 allocated touches, hence why you are allowed to press a block over the net.
+You are allowed to reach over the net to play the ball if the opposition have used their 3 allocated touches, hence why you are allowed to press a block over the net.
 You can also reach over and attack the ball if the ball is traveling on to your side and there is no possibility of the opposition playing the ball again.

 A referee would indicate that a hand over (or over-the-net) has occured by placing their arm over the top of the net when stood on the podium or steps.